Interdisciplinary Research Seminars

 The Disability Studies Seminar is co-directed by Ray Mizumura-Pence (American Studies), and Sherrie Tucker (American Studies).
 The Disability Studies Seminar will provide a much-needed forum for scholars to explore and share research on topics relevant to disability within and across the humanities, arts, and social sciences.
 Scholars within Disability Studies tend to recognize disability in terms of social construction and minority culture.

-The Gender Seminar is co-directed by Brian Donovan (Sociology), and Akiko Takeyama (Women, Gender, and Sexuality Studies).
+The Gender Seminar is co-directed Akiko Takeyama (Women, Gender, and Sexuality Studies) and Marie Grace Brown (History).
 The Gender Seminar studies gender as a basic concept in humanistic scholarship and/or as a fundamental organizing principle in social life.

 Medieval & Early Modern Seminar

 The Medieval & Early Modern Seminar is co-directed by Jonathan Lamb (English), and Caroline Jewers (French & Italian).
 The Medieval & Early Modern Seminar meets each semester to discuss original work relating to any aspect of the history, culture, literature, art, or society of any part of the world between c.
 400 and c.1800.

 Nature & Culture Seminar

 The Nature and Culture Seminar is co-directed by Phillip Drake (English) and Alex Boynton (Environmental Studies).
 Nature is our oldest home and our newest challenge.
 This seminar brings the perspective of the humanities to bear on past and present environmental issues.
 It includes research on the changing perception, representation, and valuation of nature in human life, on the reciprocal impact of environmental change on social change, and on the variety of ways we use, consume, manage, and revere the earth.
 Co-sponsored by Environmental Studies.